 Consider the relationship with the other party.
 Has the collaboration been smooth?
 Are both parties satisfied?
 If the relationship has been beneficial and you see potential for future business, it might be worth considering contract renewal or extension instead of expiration.
 Three of the key questions you should be able to answer here are:

 What can I do to save this contract?

 Will the customer come back at a future date?

 If the champion has moved on to a new role at a different company will they purchase my product there?

 5. Understand the how Market influenced the churn

-Moving on from contract expiration, understand the conditions that attributed to it.
+Moving on from contract expiration, understand the conditions that are attributed to it.
 Did they go to a competitor?
-Did they lose budget?
+Did they lose the budget?
 Have there been changes in prices, industry standards, or regulations?
 An understanding of the market can help you understand if you are missing features from your product or if you need to adjust your pricing.